Banff in September: Weather, Fall Tips & Things to Do

 This post contains compensated links.

-September in Banff is a mix of summer and autumn (with a sprinkle of winter thrown in).
-The average temperature in Banff during September averages from 4°C to 17°C (39°F to 63°F).
-In the past few years, we’ve even seen days upwards of 25°C (77°F) late in the month.
+The weather in September in Banff is a mix of summer and autumn (with a sprinkle of winter thrown in).
+In September, Banff temperatures typically range from 4°C to 17°C, with cool mornings and evenings.
+In recent years, we’ve even seen days upwards of 25°C (77°F) late in the month.
 With such pleasant day time temperatures, you still need to be prepared for cool mornings and evenings.

-As you move further into September, you can expect the temperatures to gradually drop, so we always recommend packing layers and be prepared for varying weather conditions.
+As you move further into September, you can expect the temperatures to gradually drop, so we always recommend packing layers and being prepared for varying weather conditions.

 As for rainfall, September in Banff tends to be relatively dry compared to the summer months.
 Rain showers are possible, but they are not as frequent or heavy as during the summer.

-Instead, you’re more likely to encounter crisp, clear days with blue skies, making it a wonderful time take in all the best outdoor activities that Banff National Park has to offer.
+Instead, you’re more likely to encounter crisp, clear days with blue skies, making it a wonderful time to enjoy the best outdoor activities that Banff National Park has to offer.
 We recommend packing a rain jacket, just in case!

 The drier weather also enhances the vibrant fall foliage in the area.
 While we may not get the variation of fall colours like our friends in Eastern Canada, we expect you’ll still be very impressed by fall in Banff!